My Approach to Helping

-Life is too short to go through it suffering, living below your true potential.
-If previous therapies or medical treatments haven't produced the positive results you want, my unique approach may provide the new and different therapy experience you have been yearning for.
+Life is too short to go through it suffering, living below your true potential in relationships, work, and school.
+If previous therapies or medications haven't produced the positive results you want, my unique approach may provide the new and different therapy experience you have been yearning for.
 My strength as a therapist is my ability to help you see and deal with thoughts, feelings, and behaviors that prevent you from reaching your goals in life and relationships.
-I will utilize techniques that can help you accelerate your growth process so that you can overcome your difficulties as rapidly as possible.
+Therapy with me can help accelerate your growth process so that you can overcome your difficulties and achieve your goals.

 More Info About My Practice

 I offer a free 15 minute phone consultation.
 My initial evaluation session is usually 2 hours, and subsequent sessions are usually 50 minutes.

 Specific Issue(s) I'm Skilled at Helping With